 Here is what I wish I knew about how to get around Napa wineries:

-• Wineries are spread out—no walking between them.
+• Wineries are spread out—no walking between them (unless you are visiting tasting rooms downtown)

 • Public transit serves town centers, not the vineyards.